jb24000/hangman-game/README.md

 - **Responsive Mobile Design**
   The custom keyboard buttons resize dynamically to fit the screen width, making it easy to play on any device.

+- **2‑Player Mode (Same Device)**
+  - Player 1 secretly types a word (hidden with •).
+  - Player 2 guesses using the normal gameplay screen.
+  - Swap roles for extra fun!

 - **PWA Ready**
   Installable on mobile devices for offline play, with a native‑app feel.

 - **Preserved Core Word Bank**
-  Retains the original word list from the Python version, expanded for more variety.
+  The full ~300 word list from the Python version is included for Single Player mode.

 ---